soksereyvathna-uk/soksereyvathna-uk/README.md

 # 💫 About Me:

-Software Development & Cybersecurity Student
+## Software Development & Cybersecurity Student

+I’m an Information Technology student with a strong interest in cybersecurity, particularly cloud security and ethical hacking.
+Hands-on experience using Amazon Web Services (AWS) and Microsoft Azure, along with tools such as Kali Linux and Burp Suite in lab environments.
+Developing practical skills in IAM, cloud storage (S3/Azure Blob), virtual machines (EC2/Azure VM), network security, and vulnerability assessment.
-I enjoy building secure, scalable software and exploring ethical hacking techniques to better understand and improve system security.
+Additionally, I also enjoy building secure, scalable software and exploring ethical hacking techniques to better understand and improve system security.

 ---